-We are pleased to confirm that Queen Mary is extending the closure period over the Christmas and New Year period This year, we will have three additional closure days, which means that most of our operations will cease from 18 December 2020, and will re-open on 4 January 2021.
+We are pleased to confirm that Queen Mary is extending the closure period over the Christmas and New Year period This year, we will have two additional closure days, which means that the University will close at the end of the day on 21st December 2021 and will re-open on 4th January 2022.
 Next year, we will return to the normal closure arrangements.

 We will have some students who continue to live in our residences over the Christmas period, and there will be students living locally who want to use our facilities.
 In addition, there will be critical research experiments that need to continue.
 Some staff may therefore need to work through the closure period.

 The HR team has compiled a set of questions and answers below to help answer any questions that you may have in relation to the additional closure days.
 Should you have any further questions, please contact the HR Partnering Team. http://hr.qmul.ac.uk/contact/whoswho/

 I have already booked annual leave for the period 22nd and 23rd December can I claim back my annual leave?

 You can cancel any days which you have previously booked as annual leave on 22nd and 23rd December.
 These two days are now additional closure days to extend the Christmas and New Year closure period.
 If you have already booked any of these days off, please cancel them on MyHR.